Why drive an electric vehicle?

 6 great things about driving electric

 It's arguable in some areas of the world, where electricity generation is from coal or other fossil fuels, that driving an EV doesn't make much of a difference in carbon emissions.
-But not in B.C. – last year 98% electricity came from clean, renewable sources.
+But not in B.C. – last year 98% of the electricity we generated was clean.

 That's why electric vehicles are part of B.C.'s Climate Leadership Plan.